yolanda93/multimedia-information-retrieval/README.md

 Folders:

-## LuceneApplication.
+/LuceneApplication.
 Contains the source code to index text using Lucene

-## OCRApplication.
+/OCRApplication.
 Contains the source code to obtain text from images using tesseract

-## FLickrImageExtraction.
+/FLickrImageExtraction.
-    / ImageMetadataExtractor.
-Contains the source code to extract metadata (using metadata-extractor) / ImageFeatureExtractor.
+    /ImageMetadataExtractor.
+Contains the source code to extract metadata (using metadata-extractor) /ImageFeatureExtractor.
 Contains the source code to extract basic shape and color features from flickr images.

-## DICOMImagesExtraction.
+/DICOMImagesExtraction.

-## SOLRApplication.
+/SOLRApplication.
 Contains the source code to integrate indexing of DICOM images and OCR using SOLR